ember-learn/cli-guides/README.md

 To run the tests you can run `npm test` in your terminal, this will run any Ember tests that have been setup but also some scripts that check the Markdown files such as the link-checker.

+## How this app works

+The guides content is in the form of Markdown files in the [guides](https://github.com/ember-learn/cli-guides/tree/master/guides) directory.
+An Ember app processes and serves the Markdown files.
+If you look at the `app` directory, you'll see there's not much in it!
+That's because most of the work is done through a dependency on [guidemaker](https://sea-region.github.com/empress/guidemaker), a static site generator created in Ember.

+## Contributing

+Do you know a thing or two about the CLI or addons?
+Do you _wish_ you knew a thing or do?
+We'd love to have your help with writing or reviewing to make sure that content is helpful to all knowledge levels.
+To learn more about the motivation for this, read this [RFC](https://github.com/jenweber/rfcs-1/blob/cli-guides/active/0000-cli-guides.md).
+If you're new to writing Markdown, follow [this cheat sheet](https://guides.github.com/pdfs/markdown-cheatsheet-online.pdf).

+Overall project status and tasks that need help are tracked in [this Quest issue](https://github.com/ember-learn/cli-guides-source/issues/3).
+Have a read through that and the [CONTRIBUTING.md](CONTRIBUTING.md) file in order to get started.

 ### Adding more things to the table of contents